thedynamiclinker/sudocode/lib/bbli.o.md

 1: Are you sure I'm the right person to help you wr---

 0: Yes.
 In this file we'll be looking at some previous research in the field of writing bibles.
-Ones about computing and its culture and who we are.
+One's about computing and its culture and who we are.
 Below is a much better example of the kind of book that you and I need to write.
 But it still isn't right.
 In fact it's off by a mile and not remotely where we're heading.
 That said, it's a very good book, and in lots of ways it hit the mark of where we're heading.

 1: What do you want me to do?